-However, once these needs are met, it can be easy to care for Christmas cactus plants outdoors.
+However, once these needs are met, caring for Christmas cactus plants outdoors can be easy.

 Temperature and Zone

-By far, the most important factor of growing a Christmas cactus outdoors is ensuring it doesn’t get too cold for the plant.
+By far, the most important factor in growing a Christmas cactus outdoors is ensuring it doesn’t get too cold for the plant.